sasabosnic/rgz/pass.md

-# Command line password manager powered by LibreSSL
+# Password manager powered by LibreSSL

 [pass](/bin/pass) is a POSIX-compliant shell script.
 It works on OpenBSD